 We do, however, provide funding to cover tuition fees for a set number of places on taught postgraduate courses at various Scottish universities.
 This funding is paid directly to universities and not to individual students.
 Further details on applying for SFC funded postgraduate places are available from the relevant university.

 Change in Fee Support for EU Students from 2021-22

 As a result of Brexit, higher education students coming from the EU to attend Scottish colleges and universities will no longer qualify for tuition fee support beyond AY 2020-21.
 Home fee status for

 EU students coming to study in Scotland will come to an end after AY 2020-21.
 See our Brexit Update [PDF] for further details.

 The British Council provides various details on scholarships and financial support for students who live outwith the EU and are interested in studying in the UK.

-Guide to learner funding 2017 to 2018 (Scottish Government website) provides guidance on the funding available for learners in college and university.
+Guide to learner funding (Scottish Government website) provides guidance on the funding available for learners in college and university.